Skip to main content

 Razer

 But the most interesting trick up their sleeve is support for haptic feedback, which vibrates to the tune of in-game content.
-Razer calls it Sensa HD Haptics, and thanks to collaboration with gaming studios, the company claims that users can feel “everything from the whizz of bullets to the subtle vibrations of distant thunderstorms.”
+Razer calls it Sensa HD Haptics, and thanks to a collaboration with gaming studios, the company claims that users can feel “everything from the whiz of bullets to the subtle vibrations of distant thunderstorms.”

-There are three preset haptic settings to pick from, but users can create their own custom profile, as well.
+There are three preset haptic settings to pick from, but users can create their own custom profile as well.
 Of course, there’s also an option to adjust the intensity of the vibrations on the Kraken V4 Pro headphones.

 Top view of the Razer Kraken V4 Pro headphones.